algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - **Cost**:  BN254g1=1 + 18000 per 64 bytes of B; BN254g2=1 + 18000 per 128 bytes of B; BLS12_381g1=45000 + 40000 per 96 bytes of B; BLS12_381g2=45000 + 40000 per 192 bytes of B
 - Availability: v10

 A and B are concatenated points, encoded and checked as described in `ec_add`.
 A contains points of the group G, B contains points of the associated group (G2 if G is G1, and vice versa).
-Fails if A and B have a different number of points, or if any point is not in its described group or outside the main prime-order subgroup - a stronger condition than other opcodes AVM values are limited to 4096 bytes, so `ec_pairing_check` is limited by the size of the points in the groups being operated upon.
+Fails if A and B have a different number of points, or if any point is not in its described group or outside the main prime-order subgroup - a stronger condition than other opcodes.
+AVM values are limited to 4096 bytes, so `ec_pairing_check` is limited by the size of the points in the groups being operated upon.

 ## ec_multi_exp